patolit/uvbunny/uvbunny/README-AI.md

 - `src/styles.scss` - Global styles
 - `package.json` - Dependencies and scripts
 - `README.md` - Project documentation and feature checklist
+- `README-AI.md` - Complete setup documentation (this file)

 ## Notes
 - Bootstrap is configured to load before custom styles
 - SCSS is enabled for component-level styling
 - Routing is set up but needs page components and route definitions
-- Git repository is ready for feature branches and commits
+- Git repository is connected to GitHub and ready for collaboration
+- Repository is private - only you and collaborators you invite can access it